5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 Any help on getting this fixed is highly appreciated.

 Files are coming soon.
-I need to familiarize with githb first
+I need to familiarize with how uploafing the EFI on githhb works first.